SpinalHDL/SpinalDoc/spinal/core/core_components.md

 x \= x + 1
 z := x      //z read x with the value 1
 ```
-Spinal check that bitcount of left and right assignment side match.
+SpinalHDL check that bitcount of left and right assignment side match.
 There is multiple ways to adapt bitcount of BitVector (Bits, UInt, SInt) :

 | Resizing ways | Description|
 | ------- | ---- |